 4 Causes And Symptoms Of Growing Pains In Children

 Growing pains in kids are cramps or pounding pains in the thighs, shins, calves, or back of the knees (1).
-They are often seen in children between three and 14 years, mostly in those who are physically quite active and have flexible joints.
-Although harmless, growing pains in children can be troublesome at times (2).
+They are often seen during childhood between three and 14 years, mostly in children who are physically active and have flexible joints.
+Although harmless and a natural part of development, growing pains in children can be troublesome at times (2).

 Read through to understand the causes, symptoms, and treatments for growing pains in children.